laylavish/uBlockOrigin-HUGE-AI-Blocklist/README.md

 ## Installing the blocklist for uBlacklist

-1. Make sure that you have the uBlacklist extension for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/ublacklist/), [Chrome](https://chromewebstore.google.com/detail/ublacklist/pncfbmialoiaghdehhbnbhkkgmjanfhe), or any browser that supports uBlacklist (works on Android too!).
+1. Make sure that you have the uBlacklist extension for [Firefox](https://addons.mozilla.org/en-US/firefox/addon/ublacklist/), [Chrome](https://chromewebstore.google.com/detail/ublacklist/pncfbmialoiaghdehhbnbhkkgmjanfhe), or any browser that supports uBlacklist (Android works too!).

 2. Click on your extensions list, select uBlacklist, then click on the "options" text, highlighted in blue.
 > This will take you to the uBlacklist options panel, similar to the Dashboard in uBlock Origin